 This factor really hit home for me.
 When I was in high school, I spent countless hours on health boards researching my symptoms.
 On top of that, I watched videos about illnesses that scared me.
 After just a few Google searches, I felt frozen in fear!

-To find out exactly what is causing your health anxiety, it is crucial to reach out to your doctor.
+To find out exactly what is causing your health anxiety, it is crucial to reach out to a doctor you trust.
 As scary as this step sounds, they’ll be able to help you cope with your anxiety and find the right treatment plan for you.
 They’ll also provide you with practical tips for health anxiety that you can use on a daily basis!

 1. Schedule routine appointments in advance.